liu-yunhan/didjack/README.md

 # didjack
 Cluster jackknife (CV3) inference for Callaway–Sant’Anna DID estimator  <br>
-This is a post-estimation program for [did by Brantly Callaway and Pedro H. C. Sant'Anna ](https://bcallaway11.github.io/did/index.html)
+This is a post-estimation program for [did (Brantly Callaway and Pedro H. C. Sant'Anna) ](https://bcallaway11.github.io/did/index.html)
 ## Installation
 install (or update) using the following command